-25 Jun Brown Butter Blondies
+25 Jun Brown Butter Blondies with White Chocolate and Hazelnuts

 Blondies are perhaps considered to be the less popular sister of the Brownie.
 Why?
 Because, for most people chocolate trumps vanilla.
 However, after tasting these Brown Butter Blondies, I’m certainly questioning where my preference lies.